-- The same fitness value is assigned to give an equal reproductive potential to all the individual belong to the front. - A higher value is assigned to individuals in an upper layer front to ensure selection pressure, that is, having better chance to e selected for mating - As we go from an upper front to next lower front, count of individuals are ignored (i.e. logically remove from the population set) and thus number of population successive decreases as we move from one front to next.
+- The same fitness value is assigned to give an equal reproductive potential to all the individuals belong to the front. - A higher value is assigned to individuals in an upper layer front to ensure selection pressure, that is, having better chance to be selected for mating - As we go from an upper front to the next lower front, count of individuals in the upper fronts are ignored (i.e. logically remove from the population set).
+In other words, the number of population successively decreases as we move from one front to the next front.